GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_configuration.md

   ...
 }
 ```
-`period`, `offset`, and `time_delta` are all related and their units are seconds.
+`period`, `offset`, and `time_delta` are all related in units of seconds.

-- `period`: defines the resolution of the federate and is often tied to the underlying simulation tool
+- `period`: Defines the resolution of the federate and is often tied to the underlying simulation tool.
+Period forces time grants to intervals.
-- `offset`: requires all time grants to be offset in time the amount indicated.
+- `offset`: Requires all time grants to be offset in time by the amount indicated.
-- `time_delta`: requires all time grants to be later in time since the last time grant by the amount specified
+- `time_delta`: Forces the granted time to a minimum interval from the last granted time.

-Putting all three of these together, the granted time will be of value `n*period + offset` and it must be later than the last grant by time `time_delta`.
+The granted time will be of value `n*period + offset` and it must be later than the last grant by time `time_delta`.

-Looking at the other two options (both flags):
+The other two options are flags which may be invoked:

 - `uninterruptible`: Forces the granted time to be the requested time.
 Generally HELICS will grant a federate a time when it receives new values on any of its inputs under the assumption that it is inherently interested in responding to new information that the federate has explicitly subscribed to.
 If that is not the case, setting this flag will reduce nuisance grants and move the federate forward in a predictable manner.
 - `wait_for_current_time_update`: Force the federate with this flag set to be the last one granted a given time and thereby ensures that all other federates have produced outputs for that time.
 By being last, a federate will have updated outputs from all other federates and have the most comprehensive understanding of the system state at that time.